device-automation-bus/dab-specification-2.0/DAB.md

 }
 ```

-## 5.8 General Notifications
+## 5.8 *Optional* General Notifications

 The device may publish any errors, warnings, general information to the general notification topic.
-It is recommended that the connected clients subscribe to this topic to receive the notifications from the device.
+These messages provide developers an internal observability into the state of DAB on the device and help debug potential issues on the platform.
+While not required, it is highly suggested to at-least provide retained MQTT messages informing clients about the state of DAB as shown in the examples below.

 ### Notification Topic